charlehsin/charlehsin.github.io/_drafts/2024-09-01-alaska-cruise.md

   - Has free airport shuttle
     - International ARRIVALS: Courtesy shuttle pick-up zone is outside of the International Terminal Building close to the International Departure entrance doors, watch for signage inside the terminal.
     - Canada domestic: Departures Level 3.
 The courtesy shuttle pick-up zone is outside of the Domestic Terminal Building to the right at the far end of the Domestic/Canada entrance doors.
-    - Arrival at south terminal: Call the hotel directlyfor shuttle pick-up.
+    - Arrival at south terminal: Call the hotel directly for shuttle pick-up.

 ## Day 1 - Radisson Hotel Vancouver Airport to Princess cruise terminal